Node of Ranvier: Early stages

 Researchers prove that in the developing CNS, Nav1.2 is initially expressed at all forming nodes of Ranvier.
-Upon maturation, nodal Nav1.3 is down-regulated and replaced by Nav1.6.
-Naz1.2 is also expressed during PNS node formation, which suggests that the switching of Nav-channel subtypes is a general phenomenon in the CNS and PNS.
+Upon maturation, nodal Nav1.2 is down-regulated and replaced by Nav1.6.
+Nav1.2 is also expressed during PNS node formation, which suggests that the switching of Nav-channel subtypes is a general phenomenon in the CNS and PNS.
 In this same investigation, it was shown that Nav1.6 and Nav1.2 colocalize at many nodes of Ranvier during early myelination.
 This also led to the suggestion that early clusters of Nav1.2 and Nav1.6 channels are destined to later become nodes of Ranvier.
 Neurofascin is also reported to be one of the first proteins to accumulate at newly forming nodes of Ranvier.
 They are also found to provide the nucleation site for attachment of ankyrin G, Nav channels, and other proteins.
 The recent identification of the Schwann cell microvilli protein gliomedin as the likely binding partner of axonal neurofascin brings forward substantial evidence for the importance of this protein in recruiting Nav channels to the nodes of Ranvier.
 Furthermore, Lambert et al. and Eshed et al. also indicates that neurofascin accumulates before Nav channels and is likely to have crucial roles in the earliest events associated with node of Ranvier formation.
 Thus, multiple mechanisms may exist and work synergistically to facilitate clustering of Nav channels at nodes of Ranvier.

 Nodal formation

 The first event appears to be the accumulation of cell adhesion molecules such as NF186 or NrCAM.
 The intra-cellular regions of these cell-adhesion molecules interact with ankyrin G, which serves as an anchor for sodium channels.
+In the PNS, this interaction has been elucidated.
+The Ig superfamily membrane protein NrCAM acts as a pioneer molecule in the formation of the nodes by recruiting ankyrin-G, a mediator protein in the connection of actin-spectrin cytoskeleton to the ion gated channels present at the node.
 At the same time, the periaxonal extension of the glial cell wraps around the axon, giving rise to the paranodal regions.
 This movement along the axon contributes significantly to the overall formation of the nodes of Ranvier by permitting heminodes formed at the edges of neighboring glial cells to fuse into complete nodes.

 Septate-like junctions form at the paranodes with the enrichment of NF155 in glial paranodal loops.

 Immediately following the early differentiation of the nodal and paranodal regions, potassium channels, Caspr2 and TAG1 accumulate in the juxta-paranodal regions.
 This accumulation coincides directly with the formation of compact myelin.
 In mature nodal regions, interactions with the intracellular proteins appear vital for the stability of all nodal regions.
 In the CNS, oligodendrocytes do not possess microvilli, but appear capable to initiate the clustering of some axonal proteins through secreted factors.
 The combined effects of such factors with the subsequent movements generated by the wrapping of oligodendrocyte periaxonal extension could account for the organization of CNS nodes of Ranvier.